-Some of the slowdown we’ve seen in retail sales could be attributed to a few things.
-First of all, autos and other durables increased this year, which could have drawn consumption from other discretionary spending.
+You can attribute some of the slowdown we’ve seen in retail sales to a few things.
+First of all, autos and other durables increased this year, which may have drawn consumption from other discretionary spending.
 Since the average age of a car on the road is at a record high of about 11.5 years, consumers are finding it makes more sense to buy a new car rather than keep fixing the old one.
-Second, taxes increased for everyone at the beginning of the year (and particularly on high-income earners, who were hit by the payroll tax break expiration and all the new Obamacare surtaxes).
-That said, the company views the sales we saw in early 2013 as a bit of catch-up, and sales should moderate going forward, as they’ll generally move with GDP growth.
+Second, taxes increased for everyone at the beginning of the year—and particularly on high-income earners, who were hit by the payroll tax break expiration and all the new Obamacare surtaxes.

 It’s important to recognize that while shopping center REITs are affected by retail sales, the sales of companies in their own portfolio can be higher or lower.
 For example, retail sales increased 2.2% last year, but sales at General Growth Properties’ portfolio of stores increased 3.6%.
 Shopping centers require more than simply stores to draw in the consumer, and restaurants or other entertainment options are an important draw.